Iblouse/Financial-Analyst/README.md

 - Set parameters like stock selection, initial capital, risk tolerance, and trading strategy preference.
 - Click "Run Trading Crew" to execute the financial trading crew and see the results.

-## Contributing

-We welcome contributions from the community!
-To contribute:

-1. Fork the repository.
-2. Create a new feature branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## License